traceychung/4i-practice/README.md

 ### MVP
 To pass this examination, meet these goals with clean, well written code and supporting evidence (see [Submission](#submission) below).
+- Python/Django + PostgreSQL backend, built from scratch
+- Stick to the core Python and Django packages
+  - if you want to add extra requirements, please document them and your reason for using them
-- API to recieve all CRUD operations of a single Employee or Asset
+- API to recieve all CRUD operations for two models: Employee and Asset
   - create single new items of a type
   - read all of a type, or one by `id`
   - update or delete one by `id`